reaper699/lisk-docs/APIReference.md

 http://localhost:8000/api/multisignatures/sign
 ```

-### Get accounts of multi-signature
+### Get multi-signature accounts
-Gets a list of accounts that are part of a multi-signature account.
+Gets a list of accounts that belong to a multi-signature account.

 GET `/api/multisignatures/accounts?publicKey=publicKey`